Skip to main content

 Translation Look-aside Buffers

-• but this multi-level can also be very expensive, because we need to lookup that many times
+• but this multi-level can also be very expensive because we need to look up that many times

 • potential solution: cache this! called translation look-aside buffers.